Morant, Grizzlies beat Warriors in OT, advance to face Jazz

+SAN FRANCISCO (AP) — Ja Morant and the Memphis Grizzlies came with aggression, determination and absolutely no fear, going at Golden State every which way — crashing the offensive glass to create extra chances, jumping in the passing lanes to force turnovers and getting far more production from the bench.

+The Grizzlies had an answer for every Stephen Curry flurry, and now they’re going back to the playoffs.

-SAN FRANCISCO (AP) — Ja Morant made consecutive jumpers in the final 48 seconds of overtime and scored 35 points, Memphis had an answer for every Stephen Curry flurry, and the Grizzlies are headed back to the playoffs for the first time in four years after holding off the Golden State Warriors 117-112 on Friday night in a thrilling play-in game.
+Morant made consecutive jumpers in the final 48 seconds of overtime and scored 35 points, and Memphis advanced to the postseason for the first time in four years by holding off Curry and the Warriors 117-112 on Friday night in a thrilling play-in game.

+“What a moment in time for the Grizzlies.
+Took a lot out of us all season long.
+It’s just a proud moment,” coach Taylor Jenkins said.
+“We gave it all we had to move on and I know we have more left.
+What a heck of a game.
+It took overtime against a heck of a ballclub.
+There were so many things that don’t show up in the boxscore.
+We have to keep building, keep fighting.”

 Jordan Poole hit a go-ahead 3-pointer with 1:50 left in OT for Golden State only to see Xavier Tillman answer with a baseline 3 moments later.
 Poole lost the ball out of bounds leading to Morant’s basket with 4 seconds left, then Poole made another improbable 3 with 2 seconds remaining.

+Morant shined on the big stage — now it gets bigger for him, Dillon Brooks and the Grizz.

+“I know it’s a big accomplishment for all of us, but me and Dillon know the job’s not finished,” Morant said.
+“We’re not trying to be done making it to the playoffs.
+We have to lock back in to playing Utah who has the best record in the league.”

-Morant shot 14 for 29 with five 3-pointers as Memphis more than doubled its total from deep this time against Golden State to win on the Warriors’ home floor just five days after losing 113-101 in the regular-season finale.
+Morant also contributed six rebounds, six assists and four steals.
+He shot 14 for 29 with five 3-pointers as Memphis more than doubled its total from deep this time against Golden State to win on the Warriors’ home floor just five days after losing 113-101 in the regular-season finale.

 Curry, who became scoring champion against the Grizzlies on Sunday, finished with 39 points and six 3-pointers while dazzling in front of an animated, roaring crowd of 7,505 in the biggest game yet at second-year Chase Center.

-“A fight.
-We played them earlier in the season, obviously came up short,” Morant said. ” The best team in the league right now.
-We know what to expect.
-We have to lock in and play 48 minutes.”
+He committed seven of his team’s 21 turnovers, while Draymond Green had six miscues but also a triple-double with 11 points, 16 rebounds and 10 assists.

+“There were some pivotal turnovers that bit us a little bit, but I think the intentions were right and we were trying to make the right play, and sometimes it doesn’t go your way,” Curry said.
+“That is something to nitpick for sure.
+It’s a part of the game you have to have solid possessions and get solid shots.
+I loved our aggressiveness and our intentions. … It didn’t go our way.”

-These teams needed every tick of the clock in the extra period to decide this one following a furious final minute-plus of regulation — and the NBA had to love it.
+These teams needed every tick of the clock in the extra period to decide who moved on and who headed home for the offseason following a furious final minute-plus of regulation — and the NBA had to love it.

 Andrew Wiggins tied it on a layup with 33 seconds left in the fourth quarter on a pretty pass from new star Poole and Memphis committed a shot-clock violation on the other end.